FREQUENTLY ASKED QUESTIONS

 Where can I get a cup of tea and a bite to eat on the island?

-The Bird Observatory, Post office and the Lighthouse café serve tea and light snacks throughout the day, and the Lighthouse Cafe serves lunch.
+The Bird Observatory, Post office and the Lighthouse Café and Bakery serve tea and light snacks throughout the day, and the Lighthouse Cafe serves lunch.

 What are the medical facilities on the island?